Azure/azure-sdk-for-java/sdk/spring/azure-spring-cloud-stream-binder-eventhubs/README.md

 ## Examples

-Please use this `sample` as a reference for how to use this binder.
+Please use this [sample][sample] as a reference for how to use this binder.

 ### Configuration Options